prisma/create-db/claim-db-worker/README.md

-# Claim DB Worker - Next.js Version
+# Claim DB Worker

-This is a Next.js conversion of the original Cloudflare Worker for claiming Prisma databases.
-The project maintains all the original functionality while providing a modern Next.js development experience.
+A Cloudflare Worker for claiming Prisma databases.
+This worker handles OAuth authentication with Prisma and transfers database projects to authenticated users.

 ## Features